alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 #### Who did you help this week?

 * Helped DC with markdown formatting of meeting notes.
 * Added PPIE updates to the NIHR report (LC on leave).
+* Helped tps-community-managers with review tasks
+* Helped MF with getting M365 set up.
-*
+* TTW 3month updates meeting.

 #### Who helped you this week?

-Replace this text with a one/two-sentence description of who helped you this week and how.
+* LC with a united front during the PPIE Theory of Change meeting

 #### What did you achieve?